thisismahabadi/php-swoole-slack/README.md

 php src/Sockets/DeleteMessage.php
 ```

-If you freaked out why you should to run all of these commands, you can also easily run them in [supervisor](http://supervisord.org/) without running each seprately by putting them in supervisor configuration.
+If you freaked out why you should run all of these commands, you can also easily run them in [supervisor](http://supervisord.org/) without running each separately by putting them in supervisor configuration.

-The responses are API like and here the views are seprated and also you can use it in your usecases or you can extend it with your own codes.
+The responses are API like and here the views are separated and also you can use it in your use cases or you can extend it with your codes.

-Also the project is MVC like and as you can see the layers are seprated into model, view and controller logics located in `src`.
+Also, the project is MVC like and as you can see the layers are separated into model, view, and controller logics located in `src`.

 ## Provided Features and Routes